 Adolescents who are lesbian, gay, bisexual, transgender and questioning/queer (LGBTQ) face particular challenges becoming healthy adults.
 This interactive workshop will introduce service providers, social workers, mental health professionals and administrators to the dynamics of growing up LGBTQ.
 Specific emphasis will be placed on transgender youth.
 Learn how your school can become more responsive to this population.

-Presenter: Scott Petersen, LMSW, Pride for Youth, Bellmore, NY
+Presenter: Scott Petersen, LMSW, Community Mobilization Coordinator, Pride for Youth, Bellmore, NY

-Presenters: Alexandra Villano, MHC, and Christine Mammes, MHC, Family & Personal Counseling, Bohemia, NY
+Presenters: Alexandra Villano, LMHC, and Brooke Williams, LMHC, Family & Personal Counseling, Bohemia, NY